 This is a survey course in reading instruction.
-The course provides a comprehensive treatment of the major topics of reading, including emergent literacy, approaches and materials used to teach beginning reading, word identification, vocabulary, comprehension, and literaturebased reading instruction.
-Teacher candidates also investigate issues in teaching reading to mainstreamed exceptional students.
+The course provides a comprehensive treatment of the major topics of reading.
+Teacher candidates will be able to demonstrate competencies in beginning reading instruction based on scientifically and research-based best practices, including phonemic awareness, phonics, fluency, vocabulary.
+Teacher candidates will acquire knowledge of how to assess a student reading ability and how to identify and correct reading difficulties.
 Field experience is required.